Skip to content

 Model loaded successfully.

-Now let's load a test image and run the detector on it.
+Now let's use an image from the detection dataset and run the detector on it.

 # The `predict` method returns a list of detections.